galtproject/galtproject-docs/en/contracts/applications/ArbitratorApprovableApplication.md

 * Requires SUBMITTED status
 * There should be at least one empty slot available for an arbitrator

+#### #unlock() - (not imlemented yet)
+Any involved arbitrator who already has a slot in voices stack can unlock it, if he decide to not work on the application

+* Requires SUBMITTED status
+* Sender should be an active validator which has already locked the application

+#### #lockSlot() - (not imlemented yet)
+Any active arbitrator locks the slot which was left after an expelled arbitrator

+* Requires SUBMITTED status
+* Previous arbitrator shouldn't be in the multisig owners list, but should be in the application arbitrators list

 #### #aye()
 Any active arbitrator votes `aye`